Tuesday, November 4, 2025

 Reconstructing the Argument

 I don’t tend to think that we should have to dig back into the 1500’s to find support for our arguments.
 When I asked Joseph about his use of antiquated sources, he said that he “believe[s] we’ve lost a lot from the heights of Reformation-era insight into Biblical Hebrew” (personal conversation) and finds more valid arguments among the old Reformers than in modern sources, but that he also hopes to bring the strength of their arguments back into favor among academics in our days.
 This is why he quotes from them so heavily in his argument, a tactic which hindered my understanding of his article.
-After I read it, I referred it to Jonathan Beck, and he wasn’t able to make that much of the article even though he is part of the Reform Tradition.
+After I read it, I referred it to Jonathan Beck, and he wasn’t able to make that much of the article even though he is part of the Reformed Tradition.
 That said, I will not discount the argument solely on the basis that no modern Hebraist or reference (grammar, lexicon, article) can be found to make a similar argument.
 Instead, I will first try to reconstruct the argument without the quotations to get at the heart of what Weissman means in his argument and the points that he would like to make in support of יְהוִֹה Yəhōvī(h) and, less controversially, יְהוָֹה Yəhōvā(h).

 In an attempt to get to understand the argument, I asked ChatGPT to rewrite the Substack article and to put it into a more logical order to summarize the meaning in two paragraphs, and this is what was returned: